-The Company's Articles of Incorporation require that profits (income before tax, excluding remuneration to employees and directors) shall be used to offset against any deficit first, and then the remainder, if any, should be distributed as follows:
+According to the Company's Articles of Incorporation, if the Company has a profit (profit before income tax, excluding remuneration to employees and directors) for each fiscal year, the Company shall first reserve a sufficient amount to offset its accumulated losses, and then distribute the remaining balance in accordance with the ratio as follows:

-- A. No less than 3% as employee remuneration; - B. No more than 1% as director's remuneration.
+- A. No less than 3% as employees' remuneration; - B. No more than 1% as directors' remuneration.